jobrouter/typo3-base/Documentation/Introduction/Index.rst

 This extension uses `semantic versioning`_ which basically means for you, that

-* Bugfix updates (e.g. 1.0.0 => 1.0.1) just includes small bug fixes or security
-  relevant stuff without breaking changes.
+*  Bugfix updates (for example, 1.0.0 => 1.0.1) just includes small bug fixes or security relevant stuff without breaking changes.
-* Minor updates (e.g. 1.0.0 => 1.1.0) includes new features and smaller tasks
+*  Minor updates (for example, 1.0.0 => 1.1.0) includes new features and smaller
-  without breaking changes.
+   tasks without breaking changes.
-* Major updates (e.g. 1.0.0 => 2.0.0) includes breaking changes which can be
+*  Major updates (for example, 1.0.0 => 2.0.0) includes breaking changes which
-  refactorings, features or bug fixes.
+   can be refactorings, features or bug fixes.

 The changes between the different versions can be found in the :ref:`changelog <changelog>`.